toomanycats/toomanycats.github.io/_posts/2017-09-18-eddy-current-correction-in-fsl.md

 # Conclusion
 Don't add a dependency until after you've decided there's no other choice.
-If the software suite is large liek FreeSurfer or FSL, there's bound to be a better way that is native to the platform.
+If the software suite is large like FreeSurfer or FSL, there's bound to be a better way that is native to the platform.